psx-spx/psx-spx.github.io/docs/cdromdrive.md

 and then doing 44100Hz interpolation (2-point linear or 4-point gaussian or whatever) in a second step.<br/>
-That two-step theory would also match well for 18900Hz resampling (which has lower-pitch zigzag, and gets spread accross about fifty 44100Hz samples).<br/>
+That two-step theory would also match well for 18900Hz resampling (which has lower-pitch zigzag, and gets spread across about fifty 44100Hz samples).<br/>

 #### XA-ADPCM Emphasis
 With XA-Emphasis enabled in Sub-header, output will appear as so:<br/>